-Our capital expenditures for property and equipment primarily consisted of expenditures related to our corporate facilities and the renovation of hotels in our ownership segment which, for the years ended December 31, 2016 and 2015, included those owned by Park following completion of the spin-offs.
-Our capitalized software costs related to various systems initiatives for the benefit of our hotel owners and our overall corporate operations.
-Our contract acquisition costs were incurred to incentivize hotel owners to enter into management and franchise contracts with us.
+For the years ended December 31, 2018, 2017 and 2016, net cash used in investing activities consisted primarily of capital expenditures for property and equipment and capitalized software costs.
+Our capital expenditures for property and equipment primarily consisted of expenditures related to our corporate facilities and the renovation of hotels in our ownership segment which, for the year ended December 31, 2016, included those hotels owned by Park following completion of the spin-offs.
+Our capitalized software costs related to various systems initiatives for the benefit of both our hotel owners and our overall corporate operations.
+Additionally, during the year ended December 31, 2018, these expenditures were offset by the receipt of the repayment of a loan we issued that financed the construction of a hotel that we manage.